 Cohort programs previously planned to be held on-campus will now move to an online format.
 Furthermore, the university has paused planned annual tuition increases for graduate programs for the Fall 2020 and Spring 2021 semesters (additional details below).
 Our School of Business plan has been updated to reflect the latest policies.
 Detailed below are current plans and learning modes for both undergraduate and graduate students.
 Within the School of Business, we remain flexible and we will notify students if any of these plans change.

-All international students not currently in the U.S. who wish to be on campus during the Fall 2020 or Spring 2021 semesters should contact GW School of Business international student advisors for the latest information and guidance by emailing [email protected].
+All international students not currently in the U.S. who wish to be on campus during the Fall 2020, Spring 2021 or Summer 2021 semesters should contact GW School of Business international student advisors for the latest information and guidance by emailing [email protected].

 Online Remote Mode

-All GWSB undergraduate courses will be offered entirely online for the Fall 2020 and Spring 2021 semesters.
+All GWSB undergraduate courses will be offered entirely online for the Fall 2020, Spring 2021 and Summer 2021 semesters.
 These courses will meet in Blackboard at their regularly scheduled class time.
 All class meetings will be recorded.

 Online Remote Mode with Synchronous Sessions

-All GWSB graduate degree and certificate programs will be offered entirely online for the Fall 2020 and Spring 2021 semesters.
+All GWSB graduate degree and certificate programs will be offered entirely online for the Fall 2020, Spring 2021 and Summer 2021 semesters.

 - Some course content will be delivered via multimedia asynchronous content: videos, podcasts, simulation games, discussion boards, and other online readings and exercises.

 - Students will meet in groups with their faculty during synchronous sessions.